sissokho/personal-website/source/_projects/3-personal-website.md

 On top of that it was built by the team at [Tighten](https://tighten.com/), a featured partner of Laravel.

 For all those reason, i decided to use it and i didn't regret it.
-I was able to understand it up quite fast and start building.
+I was able to understand it quite fast and start building.

 ### Tailwind CSS